 You have to get into the routine of writing down your spending after each purchase.
 It’s really easy to go over budget if you’re just “tallying” the amount in your head or waiting until the end of the month…trust me, I know.

 At the end of the month, you need to look at your remaining spending balance.
 If you came in under budget, assess and see if you need to decrease your monthly budgeted spending in the different categories.

 If you went over budget, decide whether you need to budget more for that category or if you just went a little overboard with your spending.

 If you find whatever tracking method you choose is not working, make a change.
 There is no one way that you should be tracking your monthly spending.
 So, try one of the other methods before throwing in the towel.

 To be honest, we have tried every method and found we are most successful with our whiteboard.

 Going off course with your budget is easily done when you’re not tracking your spending.

 We have repeatedly gone over budget by trying to keep track of our spending in our heads or not at all.
-Finally, we learned to track our spending on a daily basis, and we saw its positive impact on our personal finances.
+Finally, we learned to track our spending daily, and we saw its positive impact on our finances.

 So, make sure to find a tracking method that works for you, be consistent, adjust your budget monthly, and make the changes you need to reap the benefits of tracking your spending.